cgood2326/AS4194_Final_Project/README_task_2_questions_and_results.md

+# Group Studies: Practical Programming and Data Analysis for Atmospheric Science: Final Project

+## "When and where are ensemble statistics non-normal?
+An investigation with a 1000-member SPEEDY ensemble."

+Welcome to the repository for the AU 24 ATMOSSC 4194 final project.
+Within this repository, there are two Python files that contain the code used to complete this project as well as two markdown files.
+The first markdown file contains the answers to questions posed in task #2.
+The second markdown file contains links to the Chat GPT transcripts.
+This repository has two contributors, Cole Good and Max Max Abrecht.

+## Task 2: Where & Where are Statistics Significantly Non-Normal?
 __-----Question 1-----__

 _For each model variable in the perturbed ensemble, how does the number of null hypothesis rejections (i.e., non-Gaussian data) vary with latitude, model level and time?_